cucumber/docs/content/cucumber/environment-variables.md

 You can also do this in [`cucumber.yml`](/cucumber/cucumber.yml/).

-For example, the following sets up a profile that runs a tag and sets an environment variable
+For example, the following sets up a profile that runs the specified Tag and sets an environment variable:

 ```
 baz: --tags @mytag FOO=BAR